 Arguably one of the most expensive issues that you could encounter as a homeowner would be a problem with the boiler.
-A new boiler could cost you thousands and you might not have this type of money to hand.
+Between boiler prices and the cost of installation, you may find that you do not have enough money ready for a replacement.
 You can claim on your insurance here and we’ll discuss this more a little further down.
 But, this is going to push your premium through the roof and that can just add to your problems.
 So, what steps should you take instead?

 Well the best way to avoid an expensive boiler repair is going to be making sure that you do get it checked out as regularly as is recommended.
 We advise you to arrange an inspection of your boiler about once a year.
 That way you can stay ahead of any problems and ensure that things don’t grow out of control for you.
 It can be the difference between a replacement and a repair which is great news.